jhubig/FritzBoxShell/README.md

 Please raise an issue with your function you would like to add.

-This package was tested on
-* OK: Fritz!Box 7490, with firmware version `7.12`
-* OK: Fritz!Repeater 310, with firmware version `7.12`
-  * everything concerning Wifi works as expected
-  * nothing else works (also as expected because - it is no Fritz!Box)

-After the fork (pull request #2), it has solely been tested on
-* FRITZ!Box 6490 Cable (kdg) with firmware version `06.87`
-  * DSL not working
-  * WAN partly working (rates are always 0)
-  * WANDSLLINK not working
-* FRITZ!WLAN Repeater DVB-C with firmware version `06.92`
-  * everything concerning Wifi works as expected
-  * nothing else works (also as expected because - it is no Fritz!Box)
-  * no information pertaining DVB-C is provided via TR064

 ### Become a part of it!

 If you want to check out if your AVM device actually works with this script, you can do so by executing `fritzBoxShellTest.sh`.
 It prints for (almost) every Service/Action pair if they delivered data when called.